erdeq-upenn/courses/1-Financial Markets/wk1/notes.md

 ===
 by Robert Shiller
 # Week 1
+## Learning Objectives
+* Discuss the relevance of this course in everyday life and the importance of ethical judgements in finance.
+* Understand the main sources of risk a security is subject to, and the main methods used to evaluate risk of an entire portfolio.
+* Describe why an investment may be considered high risk, and the sources of the so called 'disaster risk.'
+* List the key events in the history of insurance, and how insurance differs between the state and national level in the U.S.
+Identify the qualitative differences between the normal and fat tail distributions, and give examples of risk pooling, moral hazard and selection bias.
+* Understand the principle of risk diversification.
+Explain the Capital Asset Pricing Model (CAPM), and the role of short-selling within the model.
+* Recall how to compute optimal risk-return portfolios.
+Understand the concept of efficient frontier in portfolio management.

 ## Lesson 1

 1. Finance is to make things happen rather than just make money